jasmineHerd/HenryBooksJPA/README.md

 Java application demonstrating Hibernate ORM with MySQL

 <br>
-This application demos manipulation of book inventory of book stores
+This application demos manipulation of book inventory for book stores
 <ul>
   Ability to:
   <li>Logon with user authentication</li>